COVID-19 impacts to programs and services

 Scottsdale's Human Services Commission reviews all applications with recommendations forwarded to the City Council for final approval.

-Community Bridges – Mobile Community Outreach & Crisis Stabilization
+Community Bridges, Inc. (CBI) - Mobile Community Outreach and Crisis Stabilization Services

-Crisis Stabilization Services including mobile community outreach and peer support will be provided to approximately 508 Scottsdale adults.
+Crisis stabilization services including mobile community outreach and peer support will be provided to approximately 500 Scottsdale adults.

-Family Promise Greater Phoenix - Whole & Healthy Families Program
+Family Promise Greater Phoenix - Emergency Shelter Family Support Specialist

-Through the Emergency Shelter Program 262 homeless families will be provided a total of 10,480 bed nights and 262 individuals will receive case management, Life-Skills Coaching and Resource Referrals.
+Through the Emergency Shelter Program 350 homeless families will be provided a total of 14,000 bed nights and receive case management, Life-Skills Coaching and Resource Referrals.

-Foothills Caring Corps., Inc. - Medical Transportation/Mobile Meals/Volunteer Services/Intake
+Foothills Caring Corp., Inc. - Van Transportation/Mobile Meals/ Volunteer Services/Intake

 Save the Family Foundation - Youth Enrichment and Achievement Services (YEA!)
 Program